BOARD OF DIRECTORS

-Steve McAndrew: Mr. McAndrew is the Head of Emergency Operations for the International Federation of Red Cross and Red Crescent (IFRC).
+Steve McAndrew (Secretary): Mr. McAndrew is the Head of Emergency Operations for the International Federation of Red Cross and Red Crescent (IFRC).
 Steve is an international crisis operations manager with over 18 years of experience in emergency response.
 He has worked in all regions of the world including Africa, Asia, Latin America and the Middle East.
 He has managed some of the largest and most challenging emergency response operations in the world, including the international response to the Ebola outbreak in West Africa in 2015.
 For his role in managing the Red Cross Ebola response operations, Steve was awarded an MBE medal (Member of the British Empire) by Queen Elizabeth II for Services to Humanity.
 Steve is one of small group of Americans for which special achievements have been recognized by the British empire.
 Steve was also Head of Operations for the Red Cross/Red Crescent response operations for Syria and surrounding countries and the devastating earthquake in 2010 in Haiti.
 Mr. McAndrew has also worked for the United States Government Office of Foreign Disaster Assistance (USAID/OFDA) in Latin America and Africa, and was also a founding partner of the Global Emergency Group consulting firm.
 He is a lecturer at USC, UCLA, Rand Corporation, UC San Diego, Santa Monica College, University of Virginia and the World Affairs Council of Los Angeles.

 Daniel Osorio: Mr. Osorio is the Chief Executive Officer at Andean Capital Management.
 Mr. Osorio also serves on the Board of Directors of the Ubuntu Education Fund which is a non-profit organization that provides world-class health and educational support to the orphaned and vulnerable children of Port Elizabeth, South Africa.
 Mr. Osorio began his career in 1997 at Salomon Brothers (a Citi legacy firm) in New York, and worked for Citi as a Director in their Emerging Market Fixed Income trading division until 2006.
 He traded Latin American external and local currency denominated debt instruments, focusing on the Andean region.
 Mr. Osorio has developed excellent private and public sector contacts throughout the region and is director of the Colombian Chapter of the Hedge Fund Association.
 Mr. Osorio graduated from Duke University in 1997, with a B.A. in Political Science, a minor in Spanish, and a Markets & Management Certificate.